ayodhyadhameesha/Arduino-Mini-CNC-Plotter/README.md

 Stepper motors are controled by the l298 motor shield

-The outcome of the project was successful and its included in the Projectimages zip file.
+The outcome of the project was successful and images drawn are included in the Projectimages zip file.